FBR suo motu powers to collect sales tax scrapped

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Lahore High Court on Wednesday scrapped the suo motu powers of the Federal Board of Revenue (FBR) to collect sales tax from the business community without registering them under the Sales Tax Act 1990 and Sales Tax Rules 2006.
+LAHORE: The Lahore High Court on Wednesday scrapped the suo motu powers of Federal Board of Revenue (FBR) to collect sales tax from the business community without registering them under Sale Tax Act 1990 and Sale Tax Rules 2006.

-In order to achieve tax collection targets, the FBR was collecting the sales tax from the business community without registering them and without giving any notice of recovery to them, Ajmal Khan, Advocate said, adding that this practice of the Federal Board of Revenue is tantamount to harassment of business sector which is already paying huge taxes and duties to the government.
+In order to achieve tax collection targets, the FBR was collecting the sales tax from the business community without registering them and without giving any notice of recovery to them, Ajmal Khan Advocate said, adding that this practice of the Federal Board of Revenue is tantamount to harass the business sector which is already paying huge taxes and duties to the government.

 The court held that the FBR could not collect sales tax from any business person without registering him.
 The Federal Board of Revenue will register the business community as taxpersons and then will proceed for collection of sale tax under section 3 of Sale Tax Act 1990.